Marijus90/Factory-Method-Pattern-Example-OOSE-/README.md

 # Test UI Prototype

-The aim of the project was to build a UI prototype for an e-commerce Android app in very short time
+The aim of the project was to build a UI prototype for an e-commerce Android app in one day

+### UI is being redesigned and project will be updated soon...

 ### hdpi device